bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

 ..
 [1] There are a few different ways to intuitively understand information entropy.
 See my previous post on `Maximum Entropy Distributions <link://slug/maximum-entropy-distributions>`__ for a slightly different explanation.

 ..
 [2] The term variational free energy is from an alternative interpretation from physics.
-As with a lot of ML techniques, this has its roots in physics where they make great use of probability to model the physical world.
+As with a lot of ML techniques, this one has its roots in physics where they make great use of probability to model the physical world.

 ..
+[3] This is one of the parts that I struggled with because many text skip over this part (probably because it needs variational calculus).
+They very rarely show the derivation of the functional form.

-[3] This section heavily draws upon the treatment from Murphy's Machine Learning: A Probabilistic Perspective.
+..
+[4] This section heavily draws upon the treatment from Murphy's Machine Learning: A Probabilistic Perspective.
 You should take a look at it for a more thorough treatment.